 - What makes a good agent in L.A. specifically?

-- How should I prepare to submit myself to an agency?
+- How do I submit to an acting agency in Los Angeles?

-- What are the biggest L.A. acting agencies?
+- What are the top L.A. acting agencies?

-That being said, you can (and definitely should) start auditioning and working before signing with an agency.
-Keep in mind that finding your footing in L.A. and assembling a management team usually takes time and isn’t something that can or should be rushed.
-Depending on how much experience you have under your belt when you land in L.A., you may want to hold off on your agent search until you get settled.
-Enroll in an acting class and get a sense of what the industry is like here by submitting yourself for jobs via Backstage.
+But you should still start auditioning and working before signing with an agency.
+Keep in mind that finding your footing in L.A. and assembling a management team usually takes time.
+Depending on how much experience you have under your belt when you land in Los Angeles, you may want to hold off on your agent search until you get settled.
+Enroll in an acting class and get a sense of what the industry is like here by submitting yourself for jobs via Backstage or another online casting platform.
 Potential agents are much more likely to seriously consider your submission if you’ve proven yourself to be dedicated to honing your craft and are already seeking out your own opportunities.

 In the words of top talent agent Jennifer Sims, “We select actors who take this profession seriously, want to collaborate, and are willing to do the necessary work.”
 An agent will only sign you if they are confident that you are prepared to audition in front of top casting agents, so make sure you put in the work before seeking representation.
 While technically an agent represents you as the client, you are also a reflection of them, which is why top talent agents only pick the actors they are confident will behave professionally and maintain the reputations they have worked so tirelessly to garner.